josh-collinsworth/joco-sveltekit/src/lib/content/posts/pantone.md

 ---
-title: "Pantone, Color, and What I Wish I Had Known Sooner as a Designer"
+title: 'Pantone, Color, and What I Wish I Had Known Sooner as a Designer'
-date: "2015-04-01"
+date: '2015-04-01'
-updated: "2021-01-19"
+updated: '2021-01-19'
 categories:
-  - "design"
+  - design
-coverImage: "ColorPost-4.jpg"
+coverImage: 'ColorPost-4.jpg'
 coverWidth: 35
 coverHeight: 22
 excerpt: One of the most difficult things for me to learn in my transition from the classroom to a professional branding agency was how to properly handle color output.
 So I decided to write this post in the hope of saving you some from some of the pitfalls that I failed to avoid.
 ---

 <script>
   import PullQuote from '$lib/components/PullQuote.svelte' import SideNote from '$lib/components/SideNote.svelte'